Kożuchów – town defensive walls

 History

-The turn of the century was the period of the reign of prince Henry II, who focused in his hands apart from the Duchy of Głogów, also part of Wielkopolska and applied for the crown of Poland.
+The turn of the 13th and 14th centuries was the period of the reign of prince Henry III, who focused in his hands apart from the Duchy of Głogów, also part of Wielkopolska and applied for the crown of Poland.
 While pursuing an ambitious policy, he also strengthened his hereditary duchy economically and militarily.
-His successors, Henryk III, Henryk IV the Loyal and his son Henryk V the Iron, also conducted an active policy.
+His successors: Henryk IV the Loyal and his son Henryk V the Iron, also conducted an active policy.
 The loss of the capital of the duchy, Głogów town, in 1331, forced strengthening of the defense of other cities, including Kożuchów.
 In 1378, the duchy was divided by the sons of Henryk V, of whom Henryk VIII, called Sparrow, chose Kożuchów as his seat.
 From that time, the town benefited from a number of privileges, which was reflected in the expansion of the castle and the constant modernization of the town walls.

 The first half of the fifteenth century brought about major changes in the technique and tactics of warfare in relation with the spread of firearms.
 Its widespread use during the Hussite wars showed ineffectiveness of the existing defense systems.
 Soon after the end of hostilities in the second half of the 15th century, in the times of the Turkish threat and unstable situation of Silesia, the process of strengthening the town walls was started, consisting in the reconstruction of the wall finials, introducing shooting holes, and especially building the second, outer belt of fortifications, which was strengthened with low towers.
 These works began in the second half of the fifteenth century and were completed at the beginning of the sixteenth century.